Annie Katsura Rollins: Early life and education

 Rollins grew up in Minneapolis, Minnesota.
 Her mother is of Chinese and Japanese ancestry.
-Annie spent a semester in China during high school.
+Rollins spent a semester in China during high school.
 She earned a BFA in music theatre from Carnegie Mellon University in 2002 and earned her MFA in scenography from the University of Minnesota in 2010.

 During the summer of 2008, Rollins apprenticed with Master Wei of the Hua Xian Shadow Troupe in Shaanxi province.
 There she learned techniques of carving and animating figures, publishing a blog about her experiences.

 Rollins was awarded a Fulbright Fellowship in 2011 and spent a year in China apprenticing in traditional Chinese shadow puppetry.
 She had read a 2010 New York Times interview with Chinese shadow puppetry masters Cui and Wang.
 Rollins visited Cui and Wang's shadow figure museum in Beijing as well as seven provinces that had historically specialized in shadow puppetry.
 She took lessons in manipulating shadow puppets from the master of the Zhonghua Shadow Company along with many others.
 While in Beijing, Rollins created and performed two shadow bike tours.
 She apprenticed with Master Shi of Gansu Province and Master Liu of Tengchong County.

 After her return to the United States, Rollins created the full-length work There's Nothing to Tell (没有什么可说) and performed it at the In the Heart of the Beast Puppet and Mask Theatre in Minneapolis.
 It combines Chinese shadow play with North American style and presents the story of a Chinese grandmaster shadow puppeteer whose life story, spanning the Cultural Revolution through modern times, is told by his granddaughter.